H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

   Web search is conducted through dedicated gateways that return structured results containing titles, snippets, URLs, and sources.
 The learner uses topic‑derived queries to call these gateways and retrieve a bounded number of external results, ensuring that external access is both policy‑controlled and rate‑limited.
 This indirection allows policies (such as allowed domains, rate limits, or geographic filters) to be updated centrally without changing the learner code.

 - **Summarization and structuring**
   Retrieved internal and external items are combined into intermediate structures, where multiple hits can be summarized into synthetic documents or notes.
 The learner’s use of embeddings for summaries and session‑level descriptions ensures that the granularity of stored items can vary: some entries may represent single documents, while others may represent aggregated knowledge about a theme.
+This multi-level summarization is consistent with hierarchical summarization strategies in the literature (for example, Liu & Lapata’s work on document summarization, https://arxiv.org/abs/1903.10318).

 - **Semantic deduplication and selective storage**
   Before writing new entries into collections such as `autonomous_learning`, the learner embeds candidate items and compares them with existing embeddings to detect near‑duplicates.
 Items whose embeddings fall within a small distance of existing items are considered redundant and are dropped from storage, while counters record how many candidates were rejected due to similarity.
 Only items that appear genuinely new or substantially different are stored, together with metadata such as `topic`, `title`, `url`, `learned_at`, and possibly `cycle_number`.

 Through these steps, the learner converts raw search results into a curated, vectorized knowledge base that is compact enough to be tractable and rich enough to support later reasoning.

+---

 ## 27.5 Integration with Memory and Spatial Layers